 PACE-PAX

-The Plankton, Aerosol, Cloud, ocean Ecosystem Postlaunch Airborne eXperiment (PACE-PAX) will be a field campaign to gather data for the validation of the upcoming PACE mission.
-PACE-PAX will be conducted in September, 2024, roughly nine months after the launch of PACE.
-The operational area will be Southern and Central California and nearby coastal regions.
-Sixty flight hours are planned each for the NASA ER-2 and the CIRPAS Twin Otter.
-Both will be based in their home airports at NASA Armstrong Flight Research Center and Marina Municipal Airport, respectively.
-Flights will be coordinated between the aircraft, with PACE overflights, and with surface based observations including ship-based measurements and floats.
+The Plankton, Aerosol, Cloud, ocean Ecosystem Postlaunch Airborne eXperiment (PACE-PAX) is a September, 2024, field campaign to gather data for the validation of the recently launched PACE mission.
+The operational area is Southern and Central California and nearby coastal regions.
+84 flight hours are planned for NASA ER-2 operating out of the NASA Armstrong Flight Research Center and 60 for the CIRPAS Twin Otter flying out of Marina Municipal Airport.
+A NOAA vessel, the R/V Shearwater, will operate out of Santa Barbara.
+Flights will be coordinated between the aircraft, with PACE overflights, and with surface based observations including from the R/V Shearwater and other vessels and floats.
+A secondary objective is validation of observations by the recently launched ESA EarthCARE mission.
 Data will be made available within six months following the conclusion of the campaign.

 More details are in our white paper and website.